Residential Treatment for Obsessive-Compulsive Disorder

 At Helix, you’ll receive an individualized treatment plan that includes strategies for managing OCD but also for coping with past traumas and stressful situations in your life as well as any co-existing mental illnesses.
 It is essential to address all mental health issues to be able to manage your OCD symptoms over the long term.

 Treatment for OCD is mainly focused on helping you reduce symptoms and get your compulsions and obsessions under control.
 They may never go away, but treatment aims to help you take back the control and stop symptoms from taking over your life.

 OCD treatment usually includes behavioral therapies.
 Cognitive behavioral therapy (CBT), and variations of CBT, will help you learn how to make positive changes.
 This kind of therapy is action-oriented.
 You’ll learn real, useful strategies for stopping or limiting unwanted thoughts and resisting the urge to engage in compulsive behaviors.
 There may also be a focus on trauma in these therapies, to help you process past experiences and see how they connect to your current mental health.

 Why Choose Helix Treatment Centers for OCD Treatment?

 While behavioral therapy may be the backbone of treatment for OCD, our experts at Helix are experienced in all kinds of therapeutic interventions.
-They will plan a course of treatment that works for your particular needs, which may include trauma disorders, depression, anxiety, or even substance use.
+They will plan a course of treatment that works for your particular needs, which may include trauma disorders, depression, or anxiety.

 Trauma-focused therapy, dialectical behavior therapy (DBT), mindfulness therapies, and relationship therapy at Helix are complemented by alternative and creative therapies, holistic and medical care, wellness and healthy lifestyle habits, and recreation and exercise.